 The College outsources security personnel from a third-party security service provider for its Pasadena Campus.
-Under the current contract, security personnel are scheduled to be on the Pasadena campus during college operations, which include evening and weekend inperson class instructions.
+Under the current contract, security personnel are scheduled to be on the Pasadena campus during college operations, which include in-person class instructions.

 The security personnel are unarmed and may only make a "citizen's arrest" of a person who is the act of committing a crime; when safely and legally able to do to.